-Typically, the organ has a 30-note flat pedalboard.
-Other pedalboards are optional.
+Typically, the organ has a 13-, 27-, or 30-note flat pedalboard.

-The pedalboard is removable.
-At the front of each pedal key is a magnet.
+The 27- and 30-note models have a removable pedalboard.
+At the front of each of these pedal keys is a magnet.
 This magnet normally sits in close proximity to a reed switch, which is invisibly mounted behind the black painted front panel at the bottom of the console.
 When you depress a pedal key, the reed switch is activated by the magnet at the end of the key.

-Your new organ has lighting above the pedalboard which is switched on and off automatically with the organ.
+The 27- and 30-note models have lighting above the pedalboard which is switched on and off automatically with the organ.

-The following points are important for installing the pedalboard:
+The following points are important for installing the pedalboard to the 27- and 30-note models: